andywu0408/Restuarant-tinder/README.md

 - We started developing the project before it was announced that design spec for Tinder Project will be provided.
 We were pretty far down the road already, so professor told us to submit our design via the "Yearbook design" assignment on Canvas to get approval, in piazza post @1290(https://piazza.com/class/k8eo96o9a0w1xn?cid=1290)
 - The Design TA, Emily, told us that we can continue to use our design via comment section under the "Yearbook design" assignment's submission.
 - ![screnshot](./Screen%20Shot%202020-06-07%20at%206.12.44%20PM.png)

+**3) After you cloned our project and trying to yarn/npm start, there might be a problem with out ./homepage.css** -- So I not sure what is wrong with the github commit or something we did wrong.
+The project cloned on Annie's side is using the file ./HomePage.css, and the project cloned on Andy's side is using ./homepage.css.
+That is a problem after our project suspend on glitch, when Andy try to transfer the file, he didn't transfer the file I wrote correctly, and we were not sure what we have done git gave us this problem.
+- Therefore, if you are try to compile our project, it is giving a compile fail error with this message, could you please fix the import file name on **src/HomePage.js** to whatever compiler is asking for?
+If there is no such problem on your side, please ignore this note.
+Thanks.

 ----------------------------------------------------------------------------------------------------------------